Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: DISCUSSION

-A few invertebrate circuits identified as central pattern generators (CPGs) are capable of engaging in self-sustained sequenced activity for a finite time, without the need for continued external stimulation or sensory information.
-This capability appears to be a species-invariant property of the central nervous system, and one that has evolved independently multiple times in the animal kingdom~\cite{delcomyn1980neural,ijspeert2008central}.
-CPGs possess the following properties: 1) they are comprised of fewer than $\sim$ ten neurons that can be repeatedly identified across animals, 2) the neurons are sufficiently large that simultaneous intracellular recordings may be obtained from each, and 3) the neurons are localized within a small anatomical area, facilitating their complete isolation from the animal.
+Some invertebrate CPGs possess the following properties: 1) they are comprised of fewer than $\sim$ ten neurons that can be repeatedly identified across animals, 2) the neurons are sufficiently large that simultaneous intracellular recordings may be obtained from each, 3) the neurons are localized within a small anatomical area, facilitating their complete isolation from the animal, and 4) most of the neurons are also motor neurons, and thus the network activity may be directly correlated with behavior.
 Examples include a detailed exploration of structural connectivity in a six-neuron CPG within the stomatogastric ganglion (STG) of the spiny lobster \textit{Pannulirus interruptus}~\cite{mulloney1974organization}, a four-neuron CPG underlying swimming in \textit{Dendronotus iris}~\cite{sakurai2016central}, and all work previously cited in this paper by the laboratory of Eve Marder on STG of the crustacean \textit{Cancer borealis}.
-These three systems offer the additional advantage that most of the neurons are also motor neurons.
-Thus the network activity may be directly correlated with behavior.
-As whole-cell voltage recordings from all neurons within these circuit could be used as measurements, such a system may offer an opportunity to take an elaboration of the procedure described in this paper into a laboratory.
+Such systems may offer an opportunity to take an elaboration of the procedure described in this paper into a laboratory\footnote{For those interested in applying the technique described in this paper to large circuits (i.e. those comprised of tens of neurons): this computational task quickly becomes prohibitively expensive.
+In the formulation presented in this paper, we seek a high degree of physical realism, namely in the form of high-dimensional neurons whose dimensions directly correspond to membrane properties.
+For a D-dimensional model comprised of $N$ neurons, each new neuron added will contribute its neuronal dimensions, and - for a fully-connected model - 2$\times N$ new reciprocal synapse dimensions.
+A more tractable line of attack for such circuits would be a method of model reduction.}